raviqqe/melior/README.md

 # Melior

-Rustic MLIR bindings for Rust
+The rustic MLIR bindings for Rust

 This crate is a wrapper of [the MLIR C API](https://mlir.llvm.org/docs/CAPI/).